HsKA-OSGIS-archive/OSTaps/DjangoServer/README.md

 ### Create html-page and display it
 create a folder "frontend" in the folder structure where the manage.py script and the "backend" folder is stored.
-In this you can create a html-files named index.html e.g.
+In this you can create a html-file named index.html e.g.

 ```html